- Good internet access - it's an online course!

 - Submitting assignments and electronic files: Assignments will be submitted through Canvas.
 If you've not participated in Canvas assignment submissions before, and need assistance learning how to do that, I've provided Canvas video tutorials in the Resources section of this site.
 Download and watch the student videos, particularly the video "Student Assignment Submissions.mp4."

 - Ethics and Honesty: "Each student has the right and duty to pursue his or her academic experience free of dishonesty.
 The Honor System is designed to establish the higher level of conduct expected and required of all Utah State University students."
 In this course, your voice is important.
 I will be asking you to assess your own efforts as part of the grading process.
 It is vitally important that you be ethical and honest in this.
 Dishonesty will cause you to receive a failing grade for the course.
+(By the way, you're a teacher!
+Aren't you going to expect this from your own students?
+Be a model of good ethics and honesty!)

 - The Honor Pledge: To enhance the learning environment at Utah State University and to develop student academic integrity, each student agrees to the following Honor Pledge: "I pledge, on my honor, to conduct myself with the foremost level of academic integrity."
 A student who lives by the Honor Pledge is a student who does more than not cheat, falsify, or plagiarize.
 A student who lives by the Honor Pledge: